‘The Bold And The Beautiful’ Spoilers: Liam Panics, Quinn Gets Flustered, And Ivy’s Conversation With Katie Sparks Suspicions

 Ivy surely won’t share anything all that juicy, but she will say just enough to lead Katie to become suspicious about something being amiss, details SheKnows Soaps.
 Could Katie end up being the person who once again reveals a big secret of Ridge’s to everybody else?

-Steffy went to meet with Wyatt and he surprised her with divorce papers and the tattoo artist who could get her wedding ring tattoo fully removed.
-Wyatt shared some emotional words about letting her go, but Liam is back at the house anxiously waiting for Steffy’s return and he doesn’t know what has transpired.
+Steffy went to meet with Wyatt, and he surprised her with divorce papers and the tattoo artist who could get her wedding ring tattoo fully removed.
+Wyatt shared some emotional words about letting her go, but Liam is back at the house anxiously waiting for Steffy’s return, and he doesn’t know what has transpired.
 Bill is at the house visiting with his son and Bold and Beautiful spoilers reveal that things are going to get a bit intense.

 Liam is going to start assuming the worst, worrying about why Steffy hasn’t returned yet from her time with Wyatt.
 The Bold and the Beautiful spoilers note that Bill will try to settle his son down and push him to see how extreme he is being, but Liam will convince himself that Steffy is reuniting with Wyatt and he’ll soon head off to board an airplane to leave town.
 Teasers reveal that he will actually fly away from Los Angeles as this all plays out, setting the stage for more drama in this relationship.